dguest/zfa/README.md

 ---

-[^1]: I do care about security.
-If you can think of an obvious attack vector please just raise an issue or figure out another way to contact me.
+[^1]: I do care about security, and you should too.
+But adding repetitive user interaction to a system increases the risk of phishing and poorly conceived workarounds.
+While an ssh-only approach would be more secure, automation is the next best thing.
+That said, if you can think of an obvious attack vector please just raise an issue or figure out another way to contact me.

 This repo contains some scripts to automate connecting to `lxplus`.
 The minimum things you'll need are: